Academic Internship Course

-- Students who wish to enroll will complete a brief (3 easy steps) pre-registration process through the Global Learning Office (GLO).
+- Students who wish to enroll should complete a brief (3 easy steps) pre-registration process through the Global Learning Office (GLO) by February 1.
 All students will be registered by GLO staff according to the spring quarter registration timeline.

 2. Who can enroll?

 - The course is open to second, third, and fourth year undergraduate students from every major and minor.